schriftgestalt/GlyphsSDK/Python Templates/README.md

 For a quick introduction to using Interface Builder with the PyObjC bridge, read http://blog.adamw523.com/os-x-cocoa-application-python-pyobjc/

 For the complete reference for the UI elements, see Apple's AppKit Framework Reference: https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ApplicationKit/ObjC_classic/index.html

-## Troubleshooting and debugging
+## Troubleshooting and Debugging

 Check *Console.app* for error messages to see if everything went right.
-You can also output your own debug code to *Console.app* using the plugin's own `self.logToConsole()` function.
+You can also output your own debug code to *Console.app* using the plugin’s own `self.logToConsole()` function.

 > Tip: Enter 'Glyphs' into Console.app’s search field to filter for the relevant messages.